blyxyas/must_be_empty/README.md

 # Must be empty

 This attribute checks that a given function is empty.
 It is just that.
-This can be useful for debugging, when you're just using using `cargo test` and want to assure that nobody
+This can be useful for debugging, when you're just using using `cargo test` and want to assure that nobody in a repository puts content in the main function, for example.

 ## Example